Package 'msmbayes'

 A data frame with one row per from-state / to-state / covariate value.

-Column value is in the rvar format of the posterior package, representing a sample from a posterior distribution.
+Column posterior is in the rvar format of the posterior package, representing a sample from a posterior distribution.
 Use the summary function on the data frame to produce summary statistics such as the posterior median or mean (see summary.msmbayes).

 See Also